facebookresearch/XLM/README.md

 ### Download / preprocess monolingual data

-This script will download and preprocess the Wikipedia datasets in the 15 languages that are part of XNLI:
+Follow a similar approach than in section 1 for the 15 languages:
 ```
 for lg in ar bg de el en es fr hi ru sw th tr ur vi zh; do
   ./get-data-wiki.sh $lg
 done
 ```

 Downloading the Wikipedia dumps make take several hours.
-The *get-data-wiki.sh* script will automatically download Wikipedia dumps, extract raw sentences, clean and tokenize them, apply BPE codes and binarize the data.
-Note that in our experiments we also concatenated the [Toronto Book Corpus](http://yknzhu.wixsite.com/mbweb) to the English Wikipedia.
+The *get-data-wiki.sh* script will automatically download Wikipedia dumps, extract raw sentences, clean and tokenize them.
+Note that in our experiments we also concatenated the [Toronto Book Corpus](http://yknzhu.wixsite.com/mbweb) to the English Wikipedia, but this dataset is no longer hosted.

 For Chinese and Thai you will need a special tokenizer that you can install using the commands below.
 For all other languages, the data will be tokenized with Moses scripts.